application-research/delta-edge/README.md

 # Edge Node

-**Edge is currently under heavy development and a massive optimization release is coming soon**
+**Edge is currently under heavy development.
+An optimize version will be released soon**

 ## Goal/Purpose
 Dedicated light node to upload and retrieve their CIDs.
 To do this, we decoupled the upload and retrieval aspect from the Estuary API node so we can create a node that can live on the "edge" closer to the customer.